The Kids & YA Festival is now SOLD OUT

 AL Tait is the internationally published best-selling author of two middle-grade series: The Mapmaker Chronicles and The Ateban Cipher.
 She has worked as a professional writer across many disciplines for more than 25 years and thinks being a children’s author is the best job in the world.
 Her alter-ego, Allison Tait, co-hosts the So You […]

 Zoe Walton is a publisher of books for young readers at Penguin Random House Australia.
-Zoe edits New York Times best-selling author John Flanagan, whose Ranger’s Apprentice and Brotherband series have sold 15 million copies worldwide.
-She also publishes many popular and award-winning Australian authors, including Deborah Abela, Tristan Bancks, Fleur Ferris, Emily Gale, Tim […]
+Zoe edits New York Times bestselling author John Flanagan, whose Ranger’s Apprentice and Brotherband series have sold fifteen million copies worldwide.
+She also publishes many popular and award-winning Australian authors, including Deborah Abela, Tristan Bancks, Fleur Ferris, Emily Gale, Tim Harris, Belinda […]

 Debra Tidball is a social worker who morphed into an author.
 Her latest picture book, The Scared Book, is a CBCA Notable and heaps of interactive fun, and the gentler When I See Grandma was short-listed for the Speech Pathology Book of the Year.
 She has flash fiction and short stories published, and she blogs, […]